Tesla Powerwall 3 gets backward compatibility with Powerwall 2: Australia first

 Perth homeowners with Powerwall 2 units manufactured between November 2020 and June 2022 should check whether their unit is affected by the ACCC voluntary recall (published September 2025).
 Tesla is replacing affected units at no cost.
 Contact Tesla Energy support or check the ACCC Product Safety portal to verify your serial number.

-It's important to note that the Tesla Powerwall (both 2 and 3) is not currently on Synergy's Supported Solutions List (SSL).
-This means Powerwall installations do not qualify for the WA Residential Battery Scheme rebate, the interest-free loan, or Synergy Battery Rewards VPP credits.
+The Tesla Powerwall, both 2 and 3, is not currently on Synergy's Supported Solutions List (SSL).
+Powerwall installations therefore do not qualify for the WA Residential Battery Scheme rebate, the interest-free loan, or Synergy Battery Rewards VPP credits.

-If stacking WA state incentives is a priority, consider SSL-approved alternatives like Sungrow, Fronius, GoodWe, or Huawei systems.
-These can access the full suite of WA benefits alongside the federal STC rebate.
+If stacking WA state incentives matters to you, SSL-approved alternatives such as Sungrow, Fronius, or GoodWe can access the WA benefits alongside the federal STC rebate.

-This update resolves one of the most frustrating limitations of the Powerwall 3 launch.
-For the estimated 20,000+ Perth households with existing Powerwall 2 systems, a practical expansion path is now available.
-However, the three-phase output limitation and Gateway 1 incompatibility mean some owners will face additional upgrade costs.
+This update removes one of the main limitations of the Powerwall 3 launch.
+An estimated 20,000+ Perth households run a Powerwall 2, and they now have a practical way to expand.
+The three-phase output limit and Gateway 1 incompatibility still mean some owners face extra upgrade costs.
 Use our savings calculator to model whether expanding your system makes financial sense with current electricity rates.

 Published: March 8, 2026